nils-tekampe/NBIS_Integration/README.md

 Instructions
 ============
-In oder to use the scripts you may obtain your copy of the NBIS tools first from http://www.nist.gov/itl/iad/ig/nbis.cfm and install it according to the instructions.
+In oder to use the scripts you may:
+# Obtain your copy of the NBIS tools first from http://www.nist.gov/itl/iad/ig/nbis.cfm and install it according to the instructions.
+# Adopt the values of the variables in the variables.sh to your needs